 Kakadu National Park is a nature reserve located in the Northern Territory region in Australia.
 Its landscape is comprised of wetlands, sandstone escarpments, and rivers, and is home to over 2,000 plant and wildlife species.
 At 19,816 square kilometers, it is also Australia’s largest mainland national park.
 Visitors come to Kakadu National Park to experience its diverse wildlife, Indigenous art and culture, and natural landscapes.

-If you’re interested in taking an e-bike trip to Kakadu National Park, this article will address all your planning needs!
+If you’re interested in visiting Kakadu National Park by electric bike, this article will address all your planning needs!

 Are e-bikes allowed in Kakadu National Park?